 In June 2003, the Company entered into a consulting agreement with Breaux Castleman, the Chairman of the Company's Board of Directors, for consulting services related to the FDA approval of MelaFind®, and the Company's business and financial strategy.
 Under this agreement, Mr. Castleman receives compensation for each month of services rendered.
-The Company made payments, pursuant to this consulting agreement, of \$11 and \$6, respectively for the three month period ending March 31, 2006 and 2007.
-This consulting agreement is terminable by either party by providing thirty days prior written notice.
+The Company made payments, pursuant to this consulting agreement, of \$6 and \$12, respectively, for the three and six month periods ending June 30, 2007, and \$8 and \$25 for the comparable periods in 2006.
+This consulting agreement is terminable by either party by providing thirty days' prior written notice.